ionic-team/stencil-site/src/docs/introduction/getting-started.md

 This will change your current directory to `my-first-stencil-project` (or whatever you named your project), install your dependencies for you, and start the development server.

+The second section of the output describes a few useful commands available during the development process:

+- `npm start` starts a local development server.
+The development server will open a new browser tab containing your project's components.
+The dev-server uses hot-module reloading to update your components in the browser as you modify them for a rapid feedback cycle.

+- `npm run build` creates a production-ready version of your components.
+The components generated in this step are not meant to be used in the local development server, but rather within a project that consumes your components.

+- `npm test` runs your project's tests.
+The Stencil CLI has created both end-to-end and unit tests when scaffolding your project.

 At this time, Stencil does not interact with any version control systems (VCS) when running `npm init stencil`.
 If you wish to place your project under version control, we recommend initializing your VCS now.
 If you wish to use